All sessions are 3:30-4:00 MT (4:30-5:00 CT). Tech Tuesday archives are available on YouTube.

 February 13, 2018

 What are some quick and easy ways to assess student understanding using technology?
 Let us show you some Ed tech tools used and recommended by teachers.
-Register Now!
+Archive pending!

 Scratch: Visual Coding in the Cloud by Dan Henry